coderefinery/jupyter/_episodes/01-motivation.md

 lists the available analyses and presents several options to browse them:
 - Download zip-file with source and data
 - Open the notebooks on [Microsoft Azure Notebooks](https://notebooks.azure.com/losc/libraries/tutorials) platform.
-- Open the notebooks on [mybinder](http://beta.mybinder.org/repo/losc-tutorial/quickview).
+- Open the notebooks on [Binder](http://beta.mybinder.org/repo/losc-tutorial/quickview).

-Since Microsoft Azure requires a login to run the notebooks live (which is still free), we can try running the "Quickview Notebook" on mybinder, [here's a direct link](http://beta.mybinder.org/repo/losc-tutorial/quickview).
+Since Microsoft Azure requires a login to run the notebooks live (which is still free), we can try running the "Quickview Notebook" on Binder, [here's a direct link](http://beta.mybinder.org/repo/losc-tutorial/quickview).

-> For further inspiration, head over to the [Gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks)
+> For further inspiration, head over to the [Gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks).